lvgl/docs_old/en/object-types/obj.md

 ### Screens
 When you have created a screen like `lv_obj_create(NULL, NULL)`, you can load it with `lv_scr_load(screen1)`.
 The `lv_scr_act()` function gives you a pointer to the current screen.

-If you have more display then it's important to know that, these functions operate on the lastly created or the explicitly selected (with `lv_disp_set_default`) display.
+If you have more display then it's important to know that these functions operate on the lastly created or the explicitly selected (with `lv_disp_set_default`) display.

-To get the screen of an object, use the `lv_obj_get_screen(obj)` function.
+To get the screen an object is assigned to, use the `lv_obj_get_screen(obj)` function.

 ### Layers
 There are two  automatically generated layers: